Arjunhg/blockchain/README.md

 ### `AmusementTokenBase`

-The main deployable contract that inherits from `AmusementTokenBase` and includes additional features specific to the amusement park token.
+The main deployable contract that inherits from `TokenBase` and includes additional features specific to the amusement park token.